AxisCommunications/opc-ua-plugin-server/README.md

 ```

 These functions need to be defined for the plugin to be loaded successfully by
 the server application.
-During start up the server ACAP will try to load all the
+During start up the server application will try to load all the
 existing plugins and will call *`opc_ua_create()`* for each one of them.

-Similarly, when the ACAP is stopped, *`opc_ua_destroy()`* will be called for
+Similarly, when the application is stopped, *`opc_ua_destroy()`* will be called for
 every plugin that was loaded.

 Some features in the Open62541 library are optional and can be enabled using